german94/pcr-erlang/README.md

 The reduce_loop function takes this reduction and updates it (creating a new one) every time it receives an input from one of the sources.
 The loop checks if all the sources have sent their inputs and if that's the case, it will perform the reduction as it has all the needed information and send the processed item to the output.
 If there's some source that have not sent it's proessed input yet, then the reducer will block in the receive statement, waiting for that data.

 #### Output handler
+The output handler logic is responsible of making that the PCR outputs return in the same order that the corresponding inputs.
+When a new input comes to the PCR, an external token is generated and the output handler process blocks in the receive statement, waiting for the PCR output associated to that external token (it performs a _selective receive_).